 Avoiding Work Creep

 Although working remotely enhances your work-life balance, it can also create other challenges such as work creep.
 Some find it difficult to separate their business and professional lives, especially when they work with location independence.
 Avoiding spending too much on work can lead to a massive neglect to your personal life.
 It can be difficult to walk away from work when the workday ends because it is right in your home.
 As a newbie remote worker, you will need to create some boundaries and strategies to maintain a healthy balance.
 If possible, try having your work area in a room, behind a closed door.
 This will make it easier for you to turn off work and be present for your family at the end of the day.
 If possible, remove your work email from your mobile device.
 Our culture has made it the norm to constantly check email and respond immediately.
-If you want to learn more about how to create your work from anywhere business, check out our free course.
+If you want to learn more about how to create your work from anywhere business, check out the information below.

 Technology is fantastic in that is allows us to easily live and work anywhere, but it can also present some challenges.
 If you are working in an office, your employer provides internet and equipment for you.
 However, if you are work location independent, you will need to provide your own hardware (in some cases), accessories, backups, phone line, and internet connection.
 As a business owner these expenses are expected and make great write-offs, but the responsibility is still yours.